 Our third addition to the list of fun things in Memphis is visiting Sun Studio.
-Sun studios are referred to as the birthplace of rock ‘n’ roll, and it is a must-see place for music affectionate.
+Sun studios are referred to as the birthplace of rock ‘n’ roll, and it is a must-see place for affectionate music.

 This place helped launch many illustrious music careers, including Elvis, B.B.
 King, Roy Orbison, and Johnny Cash.
-In recent years, the recording studio has been used by artists like Justin Townes Earle, Grace Potter ,and the Nocturnals and The Walkmen, and many more.
+In recent years, artists like Justin Townes Earle, Grace Potter , the Nocturnals, and The Walkmen have used the recording studio.